 They’re popular in apartments, condos, older homes, cottages, offices, and other spaces that don’t have ducts to accommodate central air conditioning and heating.
 They’re also cost-effective, especially if you can use a single unit for heating and cooling, and they have versatile installation options.

-This guide will help you compare some of Canada’s most popular ductless brands and models.
+This guide will help you compare some of the most popular ductless minis-split brands.

-No matter what you’re looking for in a system—such as cool features, low cost, warranty, quiet operation and more—this guide will give you all the information you need about the systems on the market so that you can get the right system for your needs.
+No matter what you’re looking for in a system—such as useful features, affordable cost, good warranty, quiet operation and more—this guide will give you all the information you need about the systems on the market so that you can get the right system for your needs.

 How We Evaluate the Best Ductless Mini-Split Heat Pumps